Sex offender moves to Apache Junction, police say

 The sex offender has advised the Apache Junction Police Department that he will be living at the listed location.
 This person is not wanted by the Apache Junction police or any other law enforcement agency at this time.

-Michael L. Gregory, 50, has moved to the 2500 block of West Superstition Boulevard.
-He is 5 feet 7 inches tall, weighs 230 pounds and has brown hair and hazel eyes.
+Dale E. Sears, 65, has moved to the 2300 block of East 36th Avenue.
+He is 5 feet 7 inches tall, weighs 175 pounds and has brown hair and brown eyes.

-Mr. Gregory was convicted in 2008 for attempted molestation of a child.
-His victim was a 15-year-old female who was known to him.
+Mr. Sears was convicted in 2001 of aggravated assault on a child and was convicted in 2014 for sex offender registration violation.
+His victim was a female juvenile known to him.

 He is considered by the Apache Junction Police Department to be a Level 2 Risk to the community.